SS Duncan L. Clinch

 SS Duncan L. Clinch was a Liberty ship built in the United States during World War II.
-She was named after Duncan L. Clinch, an American army officer and a commander during the First Seminole War and Second Seminole Wars.
+She was named after Duncan L. Clinch, an American army officer and commander during the First Seminole War and Second Seminole Wars.
 He also served in the United States House of Representatives, representing Georgia.

 Construction

 Duncan L. Clinch was laid down on 22 August 1944, under a Maritime Commission (MARCOM) contract, MC hull 2378, by J.A.
 Jones Construction, Brunswick, Georgia; she was sponsored by Mrs. Harry B. Vickers, and launched on 6 October 1944.

 History

 She was allocated to American Export Lines, on 20 October 1944.
-On 23 December 1945, she struck a mine, 2 mi west of Le Havre, France.
-She was declared a constructive total loss (CTL) the same day.
+On 23 December 1945, she struck a mine, 2 mi west of Le Havre, France, and was declared a constructive total loss (CTL) the same day.